sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 ### Identifiers

 Certain things in your program, for example variables and functions, will need names.
-These names are called 'identifiers', and must follow these rules:
+These names are called 'identifiers' and must follow these rules:

 - Identifiers can contain letters, digits, and underscores.
 They may not contain spaces or other symbols.
 - An identifier cannot begin with a digit.
 - Identifiers are case sensitive.
 This means that `bees`, `Bees` and `BEES` are three different identifiers.

-## Code blocks and indentation
+## Code Blocks and Indentation

 In the previous section, you probably noticed that the statements 'inside' the `if` statements were indented relative to the rest of the code.
 Python is reasonably unique in that it cares about indentation, and uses it to decide which statements are referred to by things like `if` statements.

-In most other programming languages, if you don't indent your code it will run just fine, but any poor soul who has to read your code afterwards will hunt you down and hit you around the head with a large, wet fish.
+In most other programming languages, if you don't indent your code it will run just fine, but any poor soul who has to read your code will hunt you down and hit you around the head with a large, wet fish.
 In Python, you'll just get an error, which we're sure you'll agree is preferable.

 A group of consecutive statements that are all indented by the same distance is called a block. `if` statements, as well as functions and loops, all refer to the block that follows them, which must be indented further than that statement.
 An example is in order.
 Let's expand the first `if` example: